Revelation 4:6-7 – Four Beasts – Part 3

 Third:

-We learn only that the wheels are said to be full of eyes in chapter one, while chapter ten tells us that the both the wheels, and the cherubims themselves, are “full of eyes” before and behind and all over.
+We learn only that the wheels are said to be full of eyes in chapter 1, while chapter 10 tells us that both the wheels, and the cherubims themselves, are “full of eyes” before and behind and all over.

 Eyes see and understand.
 God’s elect are given eye to see that “all things are yours”.